LiamWray00/SOAR-Automation-n8n/Journal/Day-2.md

 ---

 ## Key Takeaways
-- Real endpoints generate real detections immediately — no configuration needed for basic MITRE ATT&CK mapping
+- Real endpoints generate real detections immediately with no configuration needed for basic MITRE ATT&CK mapping
 - Wazuh monitors its own agent health and maps operational events to ATT&CK techniques
-- The GUI installer is more reliable than silent MSI install for the Wazuh Windows agent
+- The GUI installer is more reliable than a silent MSI install for the Wazuh Windows agent